AnnelBrand/PHY3810/README.md

 # Building the Model
 from sklearn.tree import DecisionTreeClassifier

 # Define model.
-Specify a number for random_state to ensure same results each run
+Specify a number for random_state to ensure same results each run.
 gammaRaySimulation_model = DecisionTreeClassifier(random_state=1)

 # Fit model
 gammaRaySimulation_model.fit(X, y)

-# make predictions for the first few rows of the training data to see how the predict function works
+# Make predictions for the first few rows of the training data to see how the predict function works.
 print("Making predictions for the following 5 houses:") print(X.head())
 print("The predictions are")